Battle of Ekiokpagha

 The Battle of Ekiokpagha was a military conflict that took place in 1255 on the Plains of Ogboka, near Benin City.
 Its designation as a battle is a mere historical formality as there was no fighting, but Ewedo's forces killed Chief Oliha, a senior ally of Ogiamien.
-The battle was fought between Ewedo, the recently coronated Oba of Benin, and Ogiamien III, the head of a royal family in the Benin Empire who disputed his claim to the throne.
+The battle was fought between Ewedo, the recently crowned Oba of Benin, and Ogiamien III, the head of a royal family in the Benin Empire who disputed his claim to the throne.
 Oba Ewedo was victorious and established his palace at the site of the battle.
 Ewedo recognised Ogiamien III as a chief under his kingship.

 The battle and its aftermath have been reenacted in the coronation rituals of the subsequent Obas of Benin, as a symbol of the historical and traditional enmity between the Oba and the Ogiamien family.

 Background

 The conflict between Ewedo and Ogiamien III originated with the establishment of the Benin dynasty in the 12th century AD by Prince Oranmiyan from Ife.
 Oranmiyan was invited to rule by the Benin elders due to their dissatisfaction with the rule of Ogiso ('king') Owodo.
 Owodo's reign was marked by misrule and the decline of the Ogiso monarchy, leading to a crisis of leadership.
 To restore stability, the elders sought a new leader and invited Oranmiyan.

 Upon his arrival in Benin, Oranmiyan had a relationship with Erimwinde, daughter of Ogie of Egor, a settlement northwest of Benin City.
 Erimwinde gave birth to a son, Eweka, who would become the first Oba of Benin.
 However, Oranmiyan faced environmental challenges and hostility from the local populace, which led to his departure from Benin.
 Before leaving, he entrusted his son to Chief Evian, the Odionwere (head of the elders) of Benin.

 Eweka, raised by Evian, became the first Oba of Benin and initiated efforts to expand his influence and authority.
 However, he encountered resistance from indigenous chiefs, particularly Ogiamien III, who contested Eweka's legitimacy to succeed the Ogiso monarchy.
 Ogiamien III, who claimed descent from the first Ogiso, Igodo, commanded a substantial territory and possessed a formidable army.
 Refusing to pay tribute or acknowledge Eweka's authority, Ogiamien III posed a persistent challenge.

 Despite attempts by Eweka and his successors to quell Ogiamien and his followers, success remained elusive over several generations.
 The conflict persisted until the reign of Oba Ewedo, who assumed the throne in 1255 AD.
 Ewedo sought to establish secure rule over Benin and devised a plan to end the Ogiamien family's defiance.
 This plan aimed to entice Ogiamien III into a decisive battle to secure Ewedo's authority.